Chellaston Fields Spencer Academy Admission Arrangements for 2019.

 When the school is oversubscribed, after the admission of pupils with an Education, Health and Care plan or a Statement of Special Educational Needs naming the school, priority for admission will be given to those children who meet the criteria set out below, in priority order:

-- Looked after children and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order.4
+- Looked after children and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order.

-- Priority will next be given to children living within the normal area set out in the map at the end of this policy.
+- Priority will next be given to children living within the normal area at the time of application and admission.
+A map of the school’s normal area is available on the schools website.
 Children living on the boundary line will be considered to be living within the normal area.

-- Priority will next be given to the siblings of pupils attending the school at the time the application is received
+- Priority will next be given to siblings of pupils who will already be on the roll of the school at the time of the admission.
+For the purposes of this criterion, siblings shall include children brought up in the same household

 - Other children